HecticBrah/fifa_21_dataset_cleaning/README.md

 ## Overview

-This repository contains files related to the cleaning and analysis of the FIFA 21 dataset.
+This project focuses on preparing and analyzing the FIFA 21 dataset, sourced from Kaggle.
+The repository provides a structured workflow for cleaning the original dataset, performing exploratory data analysis, and creating insightful visualizations.

 ## Repository Structure